bucky-13/MI-uppgift-tough-cookie/README.md

 ## Description:

 Medieinstitutet Assignment for HTML/CSS course.
-The task was to create a  webside for a restaurant using HTML, CSS & Sass.
+The task was to create a  website for a restaurant according to a design provided by the teacher using HTML, CSS & Sass.

 The site displays an welcome page, the food menu, a form for booking tables and contact information.